kuznetckiy/Geoscan_Lite_eng/index.rst

 Storage
 -----------

-Complex Geoscan Lite (without battery) is recommended to be stored in a transport case (launcher - in a bag) in dry rooms at a temperature of 5 to 25 °C and relative humidity not more than 80% without condensation.
+Complex Geoscan Lite (without battery) and launcher are recommended to be stored in a transport bag in dry rooms at a temperature of 5 to 25 °C and relative humidity not more than 80% without condensation.
 Shelf life - 2 years.

 Storage batteries should be stored in a cool, dry place, free from direct sunlight, at a temperature of 5 to 25 °C and a relative humidity of 80%, without condensation.
 The optimum temperature — from 5 to 10 °C. The optimum voltage level of the battery when placing the battery for storage: 15.12 V. Shelf Life - 1 year.